twilio/twilio-video-processors.js/examples/README.md

 ## Setup

-Checkout the latest release branch (see the latest releases [here](https://github.com/twilio/twilio-video-processors.js/releases)).
+Checkout the latest release tag (see the latest releases [here](https://github.com/twilio/twilio-video-processors.js/releases)).
 For example, to checkout release 1.0.0:

 ```
 git checkout 1.0.0